Eight Legged Freaks: Plot

 Chris discovers that his aunt Gladys was abducted by spiders in their basement and finds a massive spider leg, which he shows to Mike.
 Sam is convinced Chris and Mike are delusional until a giant male orb weaver attacks Ashley and Chris.
 Sam kills the spider with a shotgun and tells Pete to bring all guns from the police station to her place.
 Ashley, Chris, Sam, Mike and Pete escape to Harlan's trailer to use his radio station.
 Sam broadcasts the threat over the radio until a giant tarantula assaults the trailer, but they escape.
 As the town is besieged by the vicious spiders, Sam tells everybody to evacuate to the mall.
 Harlan and Chris climb onto the mall's roof, ascend the radio mast, and call the army, but are believed to be pranksters.
 The tarantula breaks open the gates, letting the spiders enter the mall.
 While the townsfolk hole up in the mall's basement, Wade flees through a gate into the mine, leaving the others to fend for themselves, only to be grabbed by the spiders.
 To help Chris escape, Harlan jumps from the roof and rejoins Pete, who was left behind during the evacuation.

 In the basement, Bret arrives on a forklift that brings down the gate to the mines, and reconciles with Ashley.
 While the townsfolk head through the mines to the entrance, they discover tunnels filled with methane gas.
-After coming upon Consuela's lair and freeing Wade, as well as learning from Sam that his father told her about the reason for Chris' exile, Chris looks for Gladys.
+After coming upon Consuela's lair and freeing Wade, as well as learning from Sam that his father told her about the reason for Chris's exile, Chris looks for Gladys.
 He finds her and the gold vein his father discovered, but they are confronted by Consuela.
 Chris uses perfume to distract Consuela, and escaping on Bret's motorcycle, he ignites the methane using Gladys's cigarette matches, blowing up Consuela, her spider army, and the mall, leaving Wade distraught, before Pete and Harlan arrive with the police, who have answered the distress call.

 Chris reopens the mine, and Harlan delivers a radio report that the town has decided to cover up the whole incident, but let Harlan continue broadcasting about it.
-As Harlan concludes his broadcast, he gives off a smile, revealing several golden teeth.
+As Harlan concludes his broadcast, he gives off a smile, revealing several golden teeth telling his viewers that the town also had reopened the gold mine.